 10. Perform Regular Security Hardening Activities

 Identity Management Day is one day of the year that is dedicated to celebrating the progress organizations have made, and to spreading awareness and resources that can help support individuals and organizations in their ongoing security initiatives; however, the fight to secure identity and access against an ever-evolving threat landscape needs to be as continuous and adaptive as the threats we are defending against.
-For more information and access to the resources that can help you convert your security infrastructure into a more identity-centric security environment, visit our resource page.
+Click here for more the resources that can help you convert your security infrastructure into a more identity-centric security environment.

 Laura Bohnert, Content Marketing Manager